Worldwide Persecution of Christians

 The Home School Legal Defence Association said “the sole grounds for removal were that the parents, Dirk and Petra Wunderlich (a Christian couple) continued to home-school their children in defiance of a German ban on home education”.
 The Father, Dirk Wunderlich, said “the government is trying to influence the children”.
 It is claimed that the German government’s motive is to implement a pluralistic ideology.
 The children were later returned on condition that they were sent to a state school.

-Persecution in the UK is happening by stealth via EU Equality Law (see sidebar).
+Persecution in the UKPersecution in the UK is happening by stealth via EU Equality Law (see sidebar).
 It is also happening from political Islam in the UK.
 Consider just a few of many cases drawn from Christian Concern:

 - At least 1,100 UK Christians (possibly nearer to 3,000) who have converted from Islam can be protected from persecution via a secret network of ‘safe houses’ being set up across Britain